 All inclusion criteria for each subject population must be described in Section VI of the HawkIRB application.
 Potential subjects must also be told why they are being asked to participate in the study in the Informed Consent Document.

-For all IRB-03 studies enrolling non veterans as a study population, the Principal Investigator must present a compelling argument to the IRB in Section VI for the inclusion of non-Veterans (e.g., insufficient number of Veterans; survey of VA employees; study of active duty military; study involving Veterans’ family members), and the research is relevant to the care of Veterans or active duty military personnel.”

 7.B.ii Exclusion Criteria